 - Accountability to Caviness & Cates and Cates Building.
-The preferred lenders communicate directly with your New Home Sales Specialist about loan status, construction status, and closing.
+The preferred lenders communicate directly with your New Home Specialist about loan status, construction status, and closing.
 We work together with our preferred lenders to make sure you are receiving outstanding service. - One-stop shopping.
 Our preferred lenders offer a wide variety of programs including special financing alternatives. - Prompt, professional service.
-Our preferred lenders have a highly professional staff with years of experience, facilitating a smoother mortgage process. - Incentives.
-Special incentives are offered in our communities to qualifying home buyers who obtain financing through our preferred lenders.
+Our preferred lenders have a highly professional staff with years of experience, facilitating a smoother mortgage process. - Accurate good faith estimates.
+Full disclosure of buyer closing costs. - Incentives.
+Special incentives are offered in our communities for home buyers who obtain financing through our preferred lenders.
 If any other lender is used, these incentives are not available.